 Laboratories: Laboratories that work with gases that could potentially displace oxygen or create hazardous atmospheres use oxygen deficiency alarms to protect lab personnel from oxygen-depleted environments.

 Welding and Cutting: In environments where welding or cutting are done the use of inert gases like argon and helium can displace breathable oxygen.
 Oxygen deficiency alarms are important to warn welders and workers about potential oxygen depletion.

 Water Treatment Plants: Facilities that handle sewage and wastewater may have areas where oxygen is displaced due to various processes.
 Oxygen deficiency alarms help ensure the safety of workers in such environments.

 Aviation and Aerospace: Aircraft maintenance personnel who work in confined spaces within aircraft, spacecraft, or maintenance facilities could encounter oxygen-depleted environments.
 Oxygen deficiency alarms are employed to mitigate these risks.

 These industries further show the importance and need of oxygen depletion safety alarms and their continued use in order to protect individuals and maintain a safe workplace.

 Selecting an Oxygen Deficiency Monitor

-This oxygen monitor alarm has both audible and visual alarms.
-3 built-in relays are triggered at 19%, 17%, and 15% respectively that can control an exhaust fan or send an alarm to the fire department or monitoring company.
+This oxygen monitor has both audible and visual alarms.
+3 built-in relays are triggered when oxygen levels fall below 19.5%, 17.5%, and 15% respectively and can control an exhaust fan or send an alarm to the fire department or monitoring company.
 The alarm levels are user configurable to allow for specific applications.